JoeShook/ZiggyCreatures.FusionCache.Metrics/examples/AppMetricsPluginExampleDotNetCore/docs/README.md

 </div>

-## EventCountersPluginExampleDotNetCore is an example project using the FusionCache.AppMetrics.Plugin to plugin to [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache)
+## EventCountersPluginExampleDotNetCore is an example project using the JoeShook.FusionCache.AppMetrics.Plugin to plugin to [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache)